EficodeDemoOrg/copilot-php/github_copilot_exercises.md

 **Learning Goal:** Master chat variables for precise context control and analysis.

-### Exercise 3.2: Chat Participants Mastery

-1. **@workspace Participant**
-   - Ask: `@workspace What is the overall architecture of this project?`
-   - Try: `@workspace How are dependencies managed across the codebase?`
-   - Request: `@workspace Show me all the validation patterns used`

-2. **@vscode Participant**
-   - Ask: `@vscode How do I configure PHP debugging in this project?`
-   - Try: `@vscode What extensions would help with PHP development?`
-   - Request: `@vscode How to set up tasks for this project?`

-3. **@terminal Participant**
-   - Ask: `@terminal How do I run PHP tests from command line?`
-   - Try: `@terminal What's the best way to start a PHP development server?`
-   - Request: `@terminal Show me common Composer commands for this project`

-**Learning Goal:** Master different chat participants and understand their specialized contexts.

 ---

 ## Phase 4: Advanced Context and File Analysis